 Welcome to Tomatosphere!

-Over the past eleven years, Tomatosphere has evolved into a regular component of the science curriculum for more than 14 250 classrooms in Canada and the United States.
-The Tomatosphere Project Team will continue offering this stellar learning opportunity through to 2014.
-The project currently has 600 000 tomato seeds on board the International Space Station which will be returning in mid-2013 for distribution to participating schools in early 2014..
+Over the past twelve years, Tomatosphere has evolved into a regular component of the science curriculum for more than 15 500 classrooms in Canada and the United States.
+The Tomatosphere Project Team will continue offering this stellar learning opportunity for the next few years, with the addition of some new sponsors; Let's Talk Science in Canada and First the Seed Foundation in the United States.

-The basic elements of the Tomatosphere experiment of Tomatosphere will remain for this year — a 'blind test' in which you and your students will not know which of the two packages has been primed and which is the control until completion of the germination process and submission of results.
-Data collection for this year has changed.
-Teachers will need to examine this area before proceeding.
-See Teacher Resources - Data collection 2013.
+The basic elements of the Tomatosphere experiment of Tomatosphere will remain for this year — a 'blind test' in which you and your students will not know which of the two packages has been in space and which is the control until completion of the germination process and submission of results.
+See Teacher Resources - Data collection 2014.

-Watching these seeds grow will encourage classroom dialogue about the elements of life support requirements for space missions - food, water, oxygen and the need to consume carbon dioxide exhaled by crewmembers.
-Traveling to and from Mars, could take almost three years.
-It's imperative to know how to grow food for the journey there, the stay on Mars and the return journey.
+Watching these seeds germinate and grow will encourage classroom dialogue about the elements of life support requirements for space missions - food, water, oxygen and the need to consume carbon dioxide exhaled by crewmembers.
+Traveling to and from Mars, could take in excess of two years.
+It is imperative to know how to grow food while on the journey to the Red Planet, the time spent on Mars and on the return journey.
 The results from your science experiments will help Canadian scientists to understand some of the issues related to long-term space travel.

 Optional units are also available for grade 6 and 9, dealing with weather, nutrition and life on Mars.